smchase/Moonboard-Guidebook/README.md

 # Moonboard Guidebook 🌝

-An interactive guidebook for the Moonboard<sup>[?](#whats-a-moonboard)</sup>, making it easier to discover and research benchmarks.
+An interactive guidebook for the Moonboard, making it easier to discover and research benchmarks.
 Improving upon the official Moonboard app in ways you didn't even know you needed.

 ### Features